Caregiver: Keeping the person mentally alert

 There is a link between mental health and physical health and mind–body interventions may increase physical health by improving mental health.
 These practices seek to improve a person's quality of life by helping them socialize with others, keep friendships, do hobbies, and enjoy whatever physical exercise is appropriate.

 Caregivers encourage people to leave their homes for the health benefits of the resulting physical and mental activity.
-Depending on a person's situation, a walk through their own neighborhood or a visit to a park may require planning or have risks, but it is good to do when possible.
+Depending on a person's situation, a walk through their own neighborhood or a visit to a park may require planning or have risks, but it is good to do so when possible.

 Depending on a person's situation, it may be useful for them to meet others also getting similar care services.
 Many places offer exercise groups to join.
 Social clubs may host hobby groups for art classes, social outings, or to play games.
 For elderly people there may be senior clubs which organize day trips.